mikolajkania/mikolajkania.github.io/_posts/2019-01-02-all-you-need-to-know-about-string-performance-in-java.md

 Compact Strings are enabled by default.
 You can turn them off, but not entirely - inside the String there still will be byte array, but Java will not be using the shorter representation.
 The downside of this approach is that almost every method in String became less readable internally, with condition like in hashcode method at the top of the post.

-### How compact strings performs?
+### How Compact Strings performs?

 I've decided to test this solution with program written for String deduplication.
 In the first test I've used enabled by default Compact Strings.
 In the second - I've disabled them with JVM option *-XX:-CompactStrings*.
+Garbage collector was called before every measurement.

 |                       | Compact Strings Enabled  |  Compact Strings Disabled | Compact Strings + Deduplication |
 |-----------------------|:------------------------:|:-------------------------:| :------------------------------:|